 Stockton’s economics program is practical, rigorous and flexible.
 In addition to learning basic economics theories and how modern market-based economies work, students develop a portable set of analytical thinking and writing skills, making a major in economics the pathway to a diverse array of careers in business, banking and finance, government, law, journalism, public policy and academics.
 The recent employment opportunities for economists with undergraduate degrees have been better than for many other majors.

 The program requires 10 courses in Economics - seven in the core curriculum and three electives.
+Transfer students should note that at least five Economics courses must be taken at Stockton, including senior seminar (ECON 4695).
 The components of the core curriculum include the following:

 - ECON 1200 Introduction to Macroeconomics*